 wrong different opinions.
 And this makes for a protagonist who not only deserves support but also demands it.

 Priti, Nishat’s younger sister, is a ball of sunshine and the one who genuinely has our main character’s back.
-She’s the epitome of every sister we all wish we had or some might be lucky enough to already have: she teases her elder sister but also opens up her arms & heart for her Apujan to know the love she’ll always get from this bond.
+She’s the epitome of every sister we all wish we had or some might be lucky enough to already have: she teases her elder sister but also opens up her arms & heart for her apujan to know the love she’ll always get from this bond.

 Nishat’s parents have their walls up—like many Asian immigrants—when the idea of changing systems or accepting what they had unexpected is put forward.
 Their elder daughter comes out as a lesbian and their response is predictable but as hurtful as any reaction that involves cold shoulders and communication suspensions would be.
-The consequential anxiety that Nishat experiences is indicative of the mental impact a ‘suffocating’ South-Asian culture can have.
+The consequential anxiety that Nishat experiences is indicative of the mental impact a ‘suffocating’ South-Asian culture can make.

 Not only was the immediate family portrayal on point but even the relatives and far-away acquaintances have their presence marked by realistic, common, and annoying dialogues or unsolicited advises they would deliver—whether in a Bengali wedding or in a get-together meant to celebrate academic results.